Skip to content

 Statistical Operation

-Computes a single statistical measure from a comma-separated list of numeric values.
-Supports mean, median, mode, standard deviation, variance, sum, product, and count.
-The node parses the input string into numbers and returns the requested statistic as a float, applying population formulas for variance and standard deviation.
+Computes a single statistical metric from a comma-separated list of numbers.
+Supports common measures such as mean, median, mode, standard deviation, variance, sum, product, and count.
+The node parses the input string into numbers, applies the selected operation, and returns the result as a float.

 Preview